Note 1 – Summary of Significant Accounting Policies

 Taxes receivable consists of property taxes and related interest and penalties (See Note X – Property Tax).
 Accrued interest receivable consists of amounts earned on investments, notes, and contracts at the end of the year.

 Special assessments are recorded when levied.
-Special assessments receivable consist of current and delinquent assessments and related interest and penalties.
+Special assessments receivable consists of current and delinquent assessments and related interest and penalties.
 As of December 31, 20__, $_________ of special assessments receivable were delinquent.

 Customer accounts receivable consist of amounts owed from private individuals or organizations for goods and services including amounts owed for which billings have not been prepared.
 Notes and contracts receivable consist of amounts owed on open account from private individuals or organizations for goods and services rendered.
 (Unbilled __________ service receivables are recorded at year end.)

-4. Amounts Due to and from Other Funds and Governments, Interfund Loans and Advances Receivable
+4. Amounts Due to and from Other Funds, Interfund Loans and Advances Receivable

 Activities between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either interfund loans receivable/payable or advances to/from other funds.
 All other outstanding balances between funds are reported as due to/from other funds.
 Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as internal balances.
 A separate schedule of interfund loans receivable and payable is furnished in Note X – Interfund Balances and Transfers.